-The size of that dose should be 6-8g, but the vast majority of the pre-workout supplements on the shelves are way under this mark (like this one, this one or even this one), meaning the "skin-splitting pumps!!" they talk about on the packaging are nothing more than hype.
+The size of that serving should be 6-8 grams, but the vast majority of the pre workout supplements on the shelves are way under this mark (like this one, this one or even this one), meaning the “skin-splitting pumps!!” they talk about on the packaging are nothing more than hype.

 Want to know more about citrulline malate?
 Read my article here.

-At 8 grams per serving, AML Pre Workout is right at the top of the market in terms of dosage size.
+At a huge 8 grams per serving, AML Pre Workout is right at the top of the market in terms of dosage size.

 But thanks to newer research on it’s effectiveness when taken before training, it is slowly building a worthy reputation as an important aspect of a solid performance boosting agent.

 Like citrulline, betaine has been shown to boost training endurance, muscle recovery, and even explosive strength, so it’s definitely something to look out for when buying a new pre.
 (11, 12, 13)

 In fact, a 2012 study published in the Journal of the International Society of Sports Nutrition even discovered that just one week of betaine supplementation improved performance in cycling sprint-based workouts by 5%.
 (14)